prototypefund/reproducible-website/_events/berlin2017/existingtools.md

 - create a feedback api.
 - get badges

-The unreproducible packages
+The unreproducible package
 --------------------------
-have a package full of non-reproducible things
+have a package full of unreproducible things

 next sessions
 ------------